yashjakhotiya/Career-Fair-Plus-Scraper/README.md

-very hacky. not fit for external consumption. just gets the job done for me.
+just gets the job done for me.